i4isaactan/RAiD-tech-assignment/Task 1 & 2/README.md

 **URL:** [http://terrabucketauto.s3-website-ap-southeast-2.amazonaws.com/](http://terrabucketauto.s3-website-ap-southeast-2.amazonaws.com/)

 Next, I experimented with Terraform to improve my skill set.
-Despite CloudFormation being useful, Terraform can interact with other cloud services easily.
+Despite CloudFormation being useful, Terraform could interact with other cloud services easily.
 Moreover, Terraform seemed simpler to use and handle, with its syntax being much more straightforward and intuitive.
 I used AWS cloud to set up my S3 bucket using Terraform.

 ### Logic